takshitheady/straininsightsfinal/docs/05_Data_Flow_And_Interactions.md

 2.  **Frontend**: Calls `supabase.auth.signInWithPassword({ email, password })`.
 3.  **Supabase Auth**: Verifies credentials, creates a session, and returns session data (including JWT).
 4.  **Frontend (`AuthProvider` in `src/supabase/auth.tsx`)**: Stores session, updates user state.
 5.  **Frontend**: User can now access protected routes.
+If an unauthenticated user clicks a protected call-to-action (e.g., "Upload", "Choose Plan"), they are typically redirected to the login page first, often with a redirect parameter to guide them back to their original intent after successful login.
 Subsequent API calls to Supabase (database, storage, functions) from the client will include the JWT for authentication and RLS enforcement.

 ## Flow 3: Viewing Pricing Plans (Homepage & Upgrade Dialog)